Artillery battery: Modern battery organization

 In modern battery organization, the military unit typically has six to eight howitzers or six to nine rocket launchers and 100 to 200 personnel and is the equivalent of a company in terms of organisation level.

-In the United States Army, generally a towed howitzer battery has six guns, where a self-propelled battery (such as an M109 battery) contains eight.
+In the United States Army, generally a towed howitzer battery has six guns, whereas a self-propelled battery (such as an M109 battery) contains eight.
 They are subdivided into: